ArionMiles/ArionMiles.github.io/content/about.md

 type: "page"
 ---

-I'm a Software Engineering, currently in Mumbai, India.
+I'm a Software Engineer, currently in Mumbai, India.

-I love to build solutions to real life problems with code.
+I love building solutions to real life problems with code.

 I work at Thinkify Labs, where I'm currently working with the IaaS team at Netskope, building solutions for Public Cloud Security.